 Plan the Sociology GCSE Revision

 You must not cram the sociology revision into the last days left for the exams.
 GCSE exam revision should start at least six months before the exams so that you have enough time to cover all of the GCSE disciplines, including sociology.
-The study plan should be comprehensive and realistic.
-You should identify your strengths and areas of improvement, as well as your available resources (especially time), and set your goals.

-How Much Time to Spend on GCSE Sociology Revision
+How Much Time To Spend on GCSE Sociology Revision

 If you start your revision plan early enough, two to three hours of studying is good enough.
 On weekends and holidays, you can spend more time revising for GCSE exams.

 However, if you leave the GCSE revision to the few last weeks left before the exam, you need to spend about seven to eight hours revising for the exam, and I am afraid it is not very fruitful as the stress level goes up as you approach the exam day.
-Either way, do not forget to get enough rest.
-Overstudying ends up in exhaustion, and it can be demotivating.

 Plan a Detailed Revision Schedule